squareblob/MountAugusta/Constitution.md

 v.
 Arbitration of voter eligibility

 > a.
-If a voters eligibility is disputed it is ruled on by a Judge; if this decision is disputed it is ruled on by a majority vote of all Judges.
+Voter eligibility disputes are ruled on by a Judge.
+If this decision is disputed the issue is settled by a majority vote of all Judges.

+> b.
+In all disputes concerning voter eligibility that cannot be resolved by the Judges, the Mayor is the final arbiter, with no opportunity for further appeal.

+> c.
+If there are no Judges current appointed, the Mayor shall assume all duties of Judge as defined in Article I until Judges are appointed.

 ## B. Conduct of Popular Vote